15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 3. EXPLORE DUBROVNIK OLD TOWN’S HISTORIC BUILDINGS

-Dubrovnik old town is absolutely layered with history, quirks and landmarks and walking around really only scratches the surface of this interesting Roman city, there’s a lot more to discover beyond strolling past the Cathedral or sitting in a square with a coffee!
+Dubrovnik old town is absolutely layered with history and walking around the cobbles really only scratches the surface of this incredible Roman city, there’s a lot more to discover beyond strolling past the Cathedral or sitting in a square with a coffee – although that is one of my personal favourite past-times in old town Dubrovnik!

-But also peak inside the Franciscan Monastery and Rector’s Palace, a beautiful Gothic Renaissance building with arched courtyards, carved staircases and preserved rooms – the backdrop is so perfect it attracts wedding photographers, Saturday mornings in particular!
+Franciscan Monastery and Rector’s Palace are especially impressive places, I found the beautiful Gothic Renaissance architecture particularly charming with arched courtyards, carved staircases and well-preserved rooms – the backdrop is so perfect it attracts wedding photographers, Saturday mornings in particular!

-(You’ll easily spot these sights and landmarks – Dubrovnik Old Town is relatively small and easy to explore independently!)
+(You’ll easily spot these sights and landmarks – Dubrovnik Old Town is relatively small and straightforward to explore independently, but if you wanted to find more hidden gems and learn about interesting history you can book this wonderful private a local guide for two hours!)

 If your plan is to see all the sights, consider the Dubrovnik City Pass, which includes the city walls walk, Fort Lovrijenac, transport, galleries and museums.
 The city walls alone are €40, and the pass is €48!